Getting Smart About Paying for College: A Step-By-Step Guide

 Step 1: Start Saving Now!

 One of the most popular savings vehicles is the 529 plan because of its flexibility and tax advantages.
 Contributions to these plans often offer tax deductions, and tax-advantaged earnings can be used to pay for qualifying college expenses.
 With 529 plans, the named beneficiary does not have control over the account, so you can be assured the funds will be used for their intended purpose.
-529 plans are low maintenance as many companies offer “set it and forget it” investment options and the flexibility of transferring any unused funds to another beneficiary.
+529 plans are low maintenance, as many companies offer “set it and forget it” investment options and the flexibility of transferring any unused funds to another beneficiary.

 Step 2: Understand What Your College of Choice Will Cost